 I stumbled upon this link for a Honda Element.
 And thought “Hmmm???”

 So I bought ~$80 worth of lumber , carpeting scraps and other misc items and I modified the example in the above link for our needs.

 We do a good amount of car camping in off-the-beaten path and/or dispersed places and take the appropriate gear.
 And, I must confess, when car camping, I don’t see any reason to not bring a luxury item such as a cooler full of drinks, some good food and a well stocked and supplied camp kitchen.

 So I wanted to build something that would work for our outdoor needs.

 I wanted a platform that would also have underneath storage.
 And it would be in two pieces so we could fold up the seats if need be.
 Secondly, the front shelf would be smaller and fit inside the rear shelf.
-And, perhaps most importantly, it would all meet someone’ approval! 😉
+And, perhaps most importantly, it would all meet a certain someone’s approval! 😉

 So here’s what the end result is:

 - I can (and have) slept on the platform solo.
 Have to remove it for the times we are both sleeping in the vehicle.
 Does not happen often, but it is sometimes a need.
 The shelf fits underneath the vehicle bumper.